NeuroTechX/ntx_slack_archive/general.md

  >In terms of hardware specs, it's comparable to most eeg systems.
 The main limitation is you are stuck to those electrode locations.
 It is a pretty well designed eeg.
 ERP and Oscillations are both possible with the Muse headband.
 Someone was also able to do Frontal Assymetry as well with the headband (<https://imotions.com/blog/frontal-asymmetry-101-get-insights-motivation-emotions-eeg/>)

+4/3/2017 6:07 PM

+ **sydneyneurotechx** :

+ >They also have a great SDK.
+I would just love to see more open source projects with it (There are a few, but I would love to see more)